-01 Nov Choosing a budget guitar
+14 Apr Choosing a beginner guitar

 The accepted wisdom is that the more you pay the more you get but with today’s manufacturing processes, access to decent components and Far East costs, you can get some good guitars for little money.
 Not like when I was a teenager when the budget guitars were terrible – poor action and intonation and a ‘thin’ sound.
 You either gave up because it was so hard to play or you quickly bought a better guitar!

 So how do the major brands do it?
 Are these loss leaders to hook players in?
 Or can you genuinely make a reasonable guitar for £15-20? (the cost to manufacture something is generally one sixth of the retail price).

 It’s a little different with electric guitars as the components – pickups, electric and hardware – have a greater impact on the sound.
 Changing the strings and setting it up right may make a big difference and turn a budget guitar into something half-decent…or will it?
 Again the major brands do produce some reasonable electrics for just over a £100 – Squier and Yamaha comes to mind – and bargains can be had.
-But again there are some unknown budget brands that just look, – and will sound and feel – terrible.
+But again there are some unknown budget brands that just look – and will sound and feel – terrible.

 But here’s the rub; as a beginner would you know?
 And as a beginner if you can play well on one of these then you can play anything…..

 To choose a beginner or ‘starter’ guitar try and find one from one of the well known manufacturers; for around £100 you can have an electric from, for example Fender/Squier, EXP, Westfield, Stagg and Deacon and if you go up to £150 you can add Epiphone, Yamaha, Ibanez and Washburn to that list.
 Acoustic guitars from Epiphone, Ibanez and Fender/Squier start from around £100.